Syntax- and Compilation-Preserving Evasion of LLM Vulnerability Detectors: Threat Model Attacks

-\item \textbf{Dead-branch code insertion.} We inject $\sigma$ into a formally unreachable control-flow block (e.g., \texttt{if (0) \{ \}}).
-Unlike preprocessor directives, this carrier is syntactically indistinguishable from executable code, serving as a diagnostic for the detector's ability to resolve basic Boolean control flow. \end{enumerate}
+\textbf{Dead-branch code insertion.} We inject $\sigma$ into an unreachable control-flow block (e.g., \texttt{if (0) \{ \}}).
+Unlike preprocessor directives, this carrier is syntactically indistinguishable from executable code, serving as a diagnostic for the detector's ability to resolve basic Boolean control flow.

-\textbf{Family-specific candidate constraints.} To ensure GCG-optimized strings remain valid under each carrier, we apply family-specific constraints to the candidate alphabet.
-For identifier substitution and dead-branch code, we enforce standard C-identifier compliance (alphanumeric with underscores, non-numeric start).
-For macro bodies and preprocessor-guarded blocks, we restrict the search space to a printable subset and enforce single-line constraints to prevent preprocessor syntax errors.
-Detailed vocabulary definitions and filtering rules are provided in Appendix~\ref{app:vc}.

-\textbf{Default carriers and ablations.} Unless otherwise specified, comment-carrier insertion uses a leading/header carrier, and macro insertion uses the macro-name carrier (\texttt{macro\_name}).
-We study alternative placements (middle/trailing) and the macro-body carrier (\texttt{macro\_body}) only in a focused ablation (Table~\ref{tab:placement_ablation}).